roerohan/blog/content/blog/what-ruined-web-development/index.md

 ![state-management](./states-meme.jpg)

 Finally, performance.
-We assume all the React devs out there know how a `useEffect` works, but that's only partially true.
+We assume all the React devs out there know how `useEffect` works, but that's only partially true.
 A lot of the "reactive" code in SPAs is often unoptimized, leading to a number of unnecessary re-renders.
 I've seen my laptop's fan turn on while browsing some of the SPAs on Chrome.

 Building a SPA is often overkill.
 It's like providing unnecessary features while harming your website's overall performance.
 Does that mean MPAs are the way to go?